pebauer68/crystal/README.md

 or:
 socat - tcp:localhost:9090      #no issues with ctrl chars from client side
 or:
-telnet localhost 9090         #be carful, if you use ctrl chars on client side !!!
+telnet localhost 9090         #be careful, if you use ctrl chars on client side !!!

 Use at your own risk, currently no password protected login